RyanOatmeal/RyanOatmeal/scripts/tmux/README.md

 # Keybinds

-I prefer to stick with a cli type interface as one can usue through a teletype, but some keybinds are worth learning with the following justifications.
+I prefer to stick with a cli type interface as one can use through a glass teletype with scrolling capabilities.
+I'll also allow some more commands as justified below.

 ## Scrolling

-Imagine this as pulling up paper to look at previous output.

 - `ctrl-b + [` and navigate with arrow keys.
 - `q` to exit scrolling mode.

 ## Navigating Through Windows and Panes

-Imagine this as cutting out sheets of paper from the teletype flow and placing them around the room as you work.
+Imagine this as printing out files through commands invoked in a glass teletype interface and having these sheets of paper available for reference.

 - `ctrl-b + %` to split a pane into two horizontally.
 - `ctrl-b + "` to split a pane into two vertically.